JetBrains/kotlin-wrappers/README.md

 5. An [example of using Quill](examples/src/main/kotlin/example/Quill.kt) that shows how to use an external React component.

+6. [Building Web Applications with React and Kotlin/JS](https://play.kotlinlang.org/hands-on/Building%20Web%20Applications%20with%20React%20and%20Kotlin%20JS/01_Introduction), a tutorial by JetBrains.

+7. [A full-stack demo application](https://github.com/mkraynov/kfsad) written in Kotlin for JetBrains Night Moscow 2019.

 Follow these examples to learn how to start developing your React apps with Kotlin.
 Good luck and have fun!
 You also can clone [my-kotlin-react-sample](https://github.com/ScottHuangZL/my-kotlin-app) to see the result directly.